axeleroy/slack-app-in-tab/README.md

-# Slack App-in-Tab extension
+# Slack App-in-Tab Reborn extension

-A Chrome + Firefox extension to open the Slack app with its multi-workspace sidebar in a simple browser tab.
+A Firefox extension to open the Slack app with its multi-workspace sidebar in a simple browser tab, freeing you to use the Slack app.

+> [!NOTE]
+> This extension is a fork of @louisremi's [Slack App-in-Tab](https://github.com/louisremi/slack-app-in-tab) which keeps
+> the functionality intact while introducing an
+> [automated workflow](https://github.com/axeleroy/slack-app-in-tab/actions/workflows/ua-update.yml) to keep the User
+> Agent string up to date with the latest Chrome OS release (see [How does it work?](#how-does-it-work))

+# How to use

-1. Install the extension from [the Chrome Webstore(pending)] or [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/slack-app-in-tab/)
+1. Install the extension from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/slack-app-in-tab/)
 2. Visit [app.slack.com](https://app.slack.com) and log into any of your workspaces
 3. That's it, all your workspaces appear in the sidebar, just like in the Slack App

+# How does it work?

 Under the hood, "_Slack App-in-Tab_" is a 10 LOCs long extension.
 It changes your browser's User Agent String to the one used in Chrome OS, when you visit app.slack.com.
 Slack always runs in _app mode_ on that platform. _Tada!_

-Note that this app cannot adopt WebExtension Manifest v3 until [this chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1137396&q=manifest%20content%20security%20policy%20component%3DPlatform%3EExtensions&can=2) is fixed.

-# Author
+# Original Author

 [@louisremi](https://twitter.com/louis_remi)